patrijo/PoliPulseCA/offline-models/README.md

 ﻿## Offline Models

 This folder is intentionally empty.
+Before initial run -> download transformer model.

 Download the model files from Google Drive (see main README) and place them here.